scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 frustrating and unreliable.
 The high barrier to entry discourages new developers and domain scientists from contributing to widgets, limiting growth and diversity in the ecosystem.
-This leaves a small group of authors responsible for adapting their code for cross-platform compatibility, hindering widget reliability and maintainability.
+This leaves a small group of authors responsible for adapting their code for cross-JCP compatibility, hindering widget reliability and maintainability.

 ## Methodology